Are you a young person who needs help? Text BREATHE to 85258 for free and confidential support.

 How is your information used?

-If you have applied to be on one of Snow-Camp’s programmes, Snow-Camp will use your information to run, fund, develop and evaluate it’s programmes.
-If you support us, for example make a donation, volunteer, register to fundraise, sign up for an event we will mainly use your data to:
+If you are accessing one of our programmes, Switch180 will use your information to run, fund, develop and evaluate them.
+If you support us, for example by making a donation, volunteer, register to fundraise or sign up for an event we will mainly use your data to:

 We are legally required to hold some types of information to fulfil our statutory obligations (for example the collection of Gift Aid).
 We will hold your personal information on our systems for as long as is necessary for the relevant activity, or as long as is set out in any relevant contract you hold with us.